January 31, 2026 (2mo ago) — last updated April 2, 2026 (1d ago)

 Rest, nutrition, and restorative movement rebuild the foundations for lasting resilience.

-Redrawing your boundaries at work and home
+Redraw boundaries at work and home

-If you’re burned out, your boundaries have likely been stretched or erased.
+If you’re burned out, your boundaries were likely stretched or erased.
 Rebuilding them protects your energy so you can show up as your best self.
+Employees who feel cared for by their employer are far less likely to burn out4.

-Reclaiming your time at work
+Reclaim time at work

-Small, deliberate actions can protect your time:
+Small, deliberate actions protect your time:

 • Define start and end times and honor them.